 - 1. Upon receipt of a notice of deficiencies, the applicant shall correct all such deficiencies and advise the Code Official that the deficiencies have been corrected within ninety (90) days.
-Failure to correct the deficiencies and so advise the Code Official within ninety (90) days shall cause the application to lapse and no re-occupancy or pre-occupancy permit shall be issued until a new application is filed and a new inspection made. - 2.
+Failure to correct the deficiencies and so advise the Code Official within ninety (90) days shall cause the application to lapse and no reoccupancy or pre-occupancy permit shall be issued until a new application is filed and a new inspection made. - 2.
 When the Code Official has received notice that deficiencies have been corrected, a follow-up inspection shall be completed.
 If all noted deficiencies have been corrected, an Occupancy Permit will be issued.
 As stated in 8-1-4 (F) below, the residential inspection permit fee allows for one follow up inspection per unit.
 Additional inspections required for approval will incur an additional \$20 fee for each. - 3.
-Notwithstanding action correcting deficiencies noted in the original Checklist, the Village shall not issue an occupancy permit where there remains noncompliance with the code where such noncompliance has first occurred following the initial inspection, or was not apparent upon use of reasonable diligence by the inspector upon the first inspection. - 4.
-If, in the view of the applicant, the Code Official has identified items for redress that are beyond the scope of this Chapter, an appeal may be filed in writing with the Germantown Village Clerk. - i.
+Notwithstanding action correcting deficiencies noted in the original Checklist, the Village shall not issue an occupancy permit where there remains noncompliance with the code where such noncompliance has first occurred following the initial inspection, or was not apparent upon use of reasonable diligence by the inspector upon the first inspection.

+- 4. If, in the view of the applicant, the Code Official has identified items for redress that are beyond the scope of this Chapter, an appeal may be filed in writing with the Germantown Village Clerk. - i.
 Appeals must be filed within two calendar weeks from receipt of the deficiency notice. - ii.
 Writing appeals will be forwarded to the Chair of the Police and Health committee of the Village Board. - iii.
-The Chairperson of said Committee will review the written appeal and either reject it outright OR schedule a meeting of the Police and Health committee to provide the appeal further review.
+The Chairperson of said Committee will review the written appeal and either reject it outright OR schedule a meeting of the Police and Health committee to provide the appeal further review. - iv.
+In the event the inspector is a member of the Police and Health Committee, said inspector will refrain from voting or passing judgment on the appeal. - v.
+Items in appeal prevent the dwelling unit(s) affected from being permitted for occupancy.

-May 2025 Page 213

-- iv.
-Items in appeal prevent the dwelling unit(s) affected from being permitted for occupancy. - (D) RECURRING INSPECTIONS - 1.
-Recurring inspections and approval/permitting of duplex, multi-family, and commercial types are to be completed at the dwelling unit level per the provisions of 8-1-1 above. - 2.
-When an occupancy permit has been issued for a unit but change of occupancy has not occurred within twelve (12) months following the approved inspection date, the permit shall expire, and a new occupancy permit shall be required before any occupancy may occur. - (E) PENALTIES - 1.
-Any person who violates the terms and provisions of this article shall be subject to individual fines of not more than \$500.00. - 2.
+(D) RECURRING INSPECTIONS

+- 1. Recurring inspections and approval/permitting of duplex, multi-family, and commercial types are to be completed at the dwelling unit level per the provisions of 8-1-1 above. - 2.
+Reinspections can be initiated by tenant request made to the Police and Health Committee. - 3.
+Change in tenant occurring within one year of occupancy permit date shall not be subject to reinspection.

+(E) PENALTIES

+- 1. Any person who violates the terms and provisions of this article shall be subject to individual fines of not more than \$750.00 per unit.
+For any Rental Property owner failing to comply with Section 8-1-5 (A) regarding subsequent inspections, a violation will be deemed to have occurred every month for every unit a new tenant resides in said unit until said unit is reinspected. - 2.
 The appeals process is specified in 8-1-4 (C) 4. above. - 3.
 All fines will be reviewed and approved by the Village Board President. - (F) FEES